 Imagine having to take the most important exam of your life.
 This exam could affect your entire future.
 There will be no books, no need to study, no need to bring your #2 pencil.
 It's just you and your own two feet.
 Don't sweat it, the only study guide you'll need for daily diabetic foot care is right here.

 A Step Ahead with Self-Examinations of your Feet

-Depending on the condition of your feet, you'll need to check your feet at different intervals.
-If you've never experienced a complication, perform weekly examinations.
-On the other hand, if your nerves have been damaged due to neuropathy, daily foot exams should be implemented into your routine.
+Check your feet regularly.
+If you've never experienced a complication, perform weekly exams.
+If your nerves have been damaged due to neuropathy, daily foot exams should be part of your routine.

 Feel for areas of temperature change.
 If an area feels warm, it could be a sign of infection.
 Look carefully for signs of decreased blood flow, such as: hairlessness, temperature variation, or areas of skin that appear shiny or thin.
 You can test for blood flow by gently squeezing the tips of your toes.
 Normal color should return within five seconds.
 Discolored toes indicate poor circulation.

 Keep a record of your results.
 Take notes of sores, calluses, cracks, unusual temperatures—essentially anything out of the ordinary.

 If you notice an open sore or wounds that are not healing properly, contact Sierra Foot & Ankle at (775) 783- 8037.
 Don’t let a small problem turn into a serious complication.